The Chemistry Behind Good Design

 New Design and Redesign

-Good Design Is All About The Conversation.
+It's All About The Conversation.

 You want your design or redesign project to be amazing, so you hire an agency like LayerCake.
 Great!
 We also want your project to be amazing.
 And we have twenty years of experience in designing digital experiences, products, and brands.
 So you’ve come to the right place.
 With all that experience, we know the success of any project is vulnerable to some common missteps.
 We’re always on guard for miscommunication, misalignment of expectations, and divided, disagreeing stakeholders watering down a final product with conflicting goals.